Annual Report to the Board of Higher Education and Campus Ministry, July 2013-June 2014

 2. Demonstration of Wesley’s Preaching

 Our chaplain dressed up as John Wesley and delivered the sermon “Catholic Spirit”.
+This year, I gave the sermon not from our tent, but from an ad-hoc speaker’s podium along the main quad.
 A discussion followed.
-(8)
+(10)

 3. Game Day/T-Shirt Tie-Dye